-There’s no canning involved with these pickles – you just have to soak your veggies in the pickling solution and wait for them to develop that sharp bite.
+There’s no canning involved with these pickles – simply soak your veggies in the pickling solution and wait for them to develop that sharp bite.

-The pickles will be ready after just an hour of soaking, but for best results, let them pickle for at least 12 hours.
+The pickles will be ready after only an hour of soaking, but for best results, let them soak for at least 12 hours.

-Why we love this recipe: there’s no active cooking required for this dish.
+Why we love this recipe: there’s no active cooking required for this side dish.

 Marinated roasted bell peppers

 Organizing a hot dog bar for your cookout?
 These roasted bell peppers are a must-have in your roster of toppings.